dnsimple/dnsimple-developer/content/v2/domains/dnssec.markdown

     POST /:account/domains/:domain/dnssec

 Enable DNSSEC for the domain in the account.
-This will sign the zone.
-If the domain is registered it will also add the DS record to the corresponding registry.
+This will start signing the zone.
+When the signed zone is served by all name servers, it will add the DS record to the corresponding registry if the domain is registered via DNSimple.
+For hosted domains, you will need to add the DS record at the domain's registrar manually.

 ### Parameters